 “Vocational awe describes the set of ideas, values, and assumptions librarians have about themselves and the profession that result in notions that libraries as institutions are inherently good, sacred notions, and therefore beyond critique.”

--Fobazi Ettarh “Vocational Awe and Librarianship: The Lies We Tell Ourselves” in The Library with a Lead Pipe.
+-Fobazi Ettarh, "Vocational Awe and Librarianship: The Lies We Tell Ourselves(opens in a new tab)," In the Library with a Lead Pipe

 What applies to librarians can also apply to conservators.
 I am very guilty of vocational awe in my life, both about librarianship and conservation.
 I really love the work I do.
 But if we love our work, we should be especially called to take responsibility for its history and future.
 I am increasingly aware of who helped me get to where I am—aware of financial support and emotional support that not everyone has.
 My father was a librarian, so the field felt safe.
 I discovered conservation when I was getting my masters in librarianship, and I was able to secure the loans to get me through the study of hand bookbinding and an apprenticeship at the Library of Congress that set me on my conservation path.
 With no dependents, and the security to move from job to job, my progress in the conservation profession has had fewer barriers than many described to me by colleagues.